-New Blood Art is a UK-based gallery and cultural platform established in 2004 by art educator, curator, and psychotherapist Sarah Ryan.
-With a dual structure comprising a commercial gallery and a new philanthropic wing, the organisation is dedicated to identifying, supporting, and sustaining early-career artists with long-term potential.
+New Blood Art is a UK-based gallery and cultural ecosystem established in 2004 by art educator, curator and psychotherapist Sarah Ryan.
+With a dual structure comprising a commercial gallery and a philanthropic wing in formation, the organisation is dedicated to identifying and sustaining early-career artists with long-term potential.

 Over the past two decades, New Blood Art has placed thousands of works in private and corporate collections, building a reputation for early identification of serious talent.
-The platform now includes a curated sales programme, strategic collector outreach, educational partnerships, and an annual Emerging Art Prize.
+The platform now includes a curated sales programme, Art Consultancy & Advisory, educational partnerships, and an annual Emerging Art Prize.

 The New Blood Art Foundation - currently in formation pending charitable registration - extends this mission by creating further infrastructure and opportunity for early-stage artists.